 - Some exchanges charge high fees for using your digital wallet

 - Opening a digital wallet can be complicated and can have security issues

-Deciding whether or not to trade Bitcoin online depends on what your investment goals are and your familiarity with the markets you want to trade.
+Deciding whether or not to trade Bitcoin online depends on what your financial goals are.
 Some of the reasons that Australian investors trade Bitcoin include:

 - High volatility – because Bitcoins are much newer markets they can be more volatile with bigger price swings.
 This presents opportunities for traders to profit from price volatility.

-- Flexibility in how you trade – with traditional investment options you’d looks to invest and hold your investment as prices rise.
+- Flexibility in how you trade – with traditional investments options you’d look to invest and hold your shares as prices rise.
 By trading Cryptocurrencies through a CFD broker you can go long or short and profit whether the price rises or falls.

-- Trading on leverage – by trading CFDs on leverage you can gain a larger exposure to the market than you might otherwise be able to by either buying Crypto direct or through more traditional forms of investment.
+- Trading on leverage – by trading CFDs on leverage you can gain a larger exposure to the market than you might otherwise be able to by buying Crypto direct.

 - There are numerous benefits to trading on Bitcoin price movements rather than investing directly in the Cryptocurrency.

-- With Bitcoins harder and harder to buy, they have become increasingly expensive and out of reach of many average investors.
+- With Bitcoins harder and harder to buy, they have become increasingly expensive and out of reach of many average traders.

-- When you trade, instead of buying Bitcoin, you speculate on which way you think the price will move and are able to profit from fluctuations in price volatility.
+- When you trade Bitcoin, you speculate on which way you think the price will move and are able to profit from fluctuations in price volatility.

-- Because you trade on leverage, the initial sum you start trading with can be relatively small and is much cheaper than buying Bitcoin directly.
+- Because you trade on leverage, the initial sum you start trading with can be relatively small.
+This is much cheaper than buying Bitcoin directly.

 - You also won’t have to open a complicated digital wallet and will benefit from the experience and analysis provided by quality CFD brokers.